-As required by federal law, effective January 1, 2023, real-time cost estimates will be available for a limited number of covered services.
-Then, as of January 1, 2024, real-time estimates will be available for all covered services.
+As required by federal law, real-time cost estimates will be available for all covered services.
 The provisions described above do not apply to you if your health plan is a grandfathered health plan under the Affordable Care Act.

 Delivery of Summary of Payments Forms